manuel/edgelisp/blog/2008-11/hello-world.md

-* `block` binds the name `exit` (or any other name) to the current continuation.  `return-from` invokes the continuation with a value, thereby leaving the `while` loop, and returning `false` from the block.
+* `block` binds the name `exit` (or any other name) to the current continuation.  `return-from` invokes the continuation with a value, thereby leaving the `while` loop, and returning the value (`false`) from the block.
 (In contrast to Common Lisp's `block`, CyberLisp's exits are first class objects.)

 map*
 ----

-`map*` applies a function to the elements of multiple collections in parallel, and stops as soon as one if them is exhausted:
+`map*` applies a function to the elements of multiple collections in parallel, and stops as soon as one of them is exhausted:

     (defun map* ((fun <function>) &rest colls &key (into (list))) (let ((iters (map #'iter colls)))